jeonghanlee/epicsarchiverap-env/README.md

 ## CentOS 7

 I think, at this moment, with the latest commit, it works because I removed some MariaDB (>= 10.1.1) related DB field in the dababase management bash script.
 Please let me know if there is any related bugs.
 I don't have resouces to test this environment with CentOS 7 now.
+This repository doesn't support MySQL or MariaDB compatiable with MySQL 5.6 and lower version.
+Please upgrade the MariaDB through <https://mariadb.com/docs/deploy/upgrade-community-server-cs105-centos7/> or latest one.

 ## CentOS 8